klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getClientVersion([callback])
 ```

-Return the current client version of a Klaytn node.
+Returns the current client version of a Klaytn node.

 **Parameters**